yates13/Viral-sequences/README.md

 3. Trimming with Trimmomatic

    Change fq1 and fq2 to take in your sample in "mapping_k181.sh" in the codes folder.
+Also change the refernce genome to the genome of yopur choosing.

   ```bash
 #!/bin/bash